chef/automate/components/docs-chef-io/content/automate/ha_backup_restore.md

 1. Execute command, `./chef-automate patch configs/automate.toml`.
 This command triggers the deployment.

-1. Assign the created IAM role to all the elastic search instances.
+1. Assign the created IAM role to all the Elasticsearch instances.

-1. SSH into the automate instance by typing the command, `sudo automate-cluster-ctl ssh automate`.
+1. SSH into the Chef Automate instance by typing the command, `sudo automate-cluster-ctl ssh automate`.

 1. Execute command, `./chef-automate backup create`, from the Chef Automate front-end node.
 The backup gets created.